 There are not many things on this planet that beat my favourite lunch snack of a freshly made chicken mayo sandwich.
-I think chicken is so good when eaten cold and certainly, this simple one is a classic.
+Chicken is so good when eaten cold and this simple chicken mayo sandwich recipe is certainly a classic.

 Use up the leftovers!

 Sometimes we indulge ourselves in a roast chicken dinner, and invariably there will be chicken leftovers as there are only three of us.
 But you can, of course, use grilled chicken or even cold fried-chicken to make this.
 Or even your leftover BBQ chicken.